 All forehead lifts are performed under general anesthesia, in which case you’ll sleep through the entire operation.

-Your surgeon will help you decide which surgical approach will best achieve your cosmetic goals: the classic or open method, or the endoscopic forehead lift.
+Your surgeon will help you decide which surgical approach will best achieve your cosmetic goals: the classic or open method.
 Make sure you understand the technique that your surgeon recommends and why he or she feels it is best for you.